Eravipuram Assembly constituency

 Eravipuram is a legislative assembly constituency in the southern coastal area of Kollam district in Kerala, India.
-It is one among the 11 assembly constituencies in the district.
+It is one among the eleven Assembly constituencies in the district.
 As of the 2016 assembly elections, the current MLA is M. Noushad of CPI(M).

 Structure

-As per the recent changes on assembly constituency delimitations, the Eravipuram assembly constituency consists of the 4 wards from Kollam Municipal Corporation (Asramam, Uliyakovil, Mangadu, Thekkevila) and neighbouring Mayyanad panchayath in Kollam Taluk.
+As per the recent changes on Assembly constituency delimitations, Eravipuram Assembly constituency consists of the 24 wards from Kollam Municipal Corporation (Asramam, Uliyakovil, Mangadu, Arunoottimangalam, Chathinamkulam, Karicode, College Division, Palkulangara, Ammannada, Vadakkevila, Pallimukku, Ayathil, Kilikollur, Punthalathazham, Palathara, Manakkadu, Kollurvila, Kayyalakkal, Valathungal, Akkolil, Thekkumbhagam, Eravipuram, Bharanikkavu, Thekkevila) and neighbouring Mayyanad panchayath in Kollam Taluk.